dannymagnus/CI_MS4_Elginis_Restaurant/README.md

 ### User stories:

 #### First time user
-1. As a first time user, I want to be able to view the type of food the restaurant provides
-2. As a first time user, I want to see professional and appealing images of the food
-3. As a first time user, I want to be able to navigate the website quickly and easily
-4. As a first time user, I want to be able to view the full menu
-5. As a first time user, I want to be able to view food allergies and calories
-6. As a first time user, I want to be able to view a description and price of the food
-7. As a first time user, I want to be able to leave a comment or review
-8. As a first time user, I want to be able to see other user’s comments and reviews
-9. As a first time user, I want to be able to edit and delete a comment I have made
-10. As a first time user, I want to be able contact the restaurant
-11. As a first time user, I want to be able to make a reservation
-12. As a first time user, I want to be able to view the restaurants location and opening hours
-13. As a first time user, I want to know about the business and it’s ethos
-14. As a first time user, I want to be able to see special offers and promotions.
+*1. As a first time user, I want to be able to view the type of food the restaurant provides* *2.
+As a first time user, I want to see professional and appealing images of the food* *3.
+As a first time user, I want to be able to navigate the website quickly and easily* *4.
+As a first time user, I want to be able to view the full menu* *5.
+As a first time user, I want to be able to view food allergies and calories* *6.
+As a first time user, I want to be able to view a description and price of the food* *7.
+As a first time user, I want to be able to leave a comment or review* *8.
+As a first time user, I want to be able to see other user’s comments and reviews* *9.
+As a first time user, I want to be able to edit and delete a comment I have made* *10.
+As a first time user, I want to be able contact the restaurant* *11.
+As a first time user, I want to be able to make a reservation* *12.
+As a first time user, I want to be able to view the restaurants location and opening hours* *13.
+As a first time user, I want to know about the business and it’s ethos* *14.
+As a first time user, I want to be able to see special offers and promotions.*
-15. As a first time user, I want to be able to to sign in to, or create an account
-16. As a first time user, I want to be able to log out of an account
-17. As a first time user, I want to be able to see separate menus for lunch, dinner and drinks
+*15. As a first time user, I want to be able to to sign in to, or create an account* *16.
+As a first time user, I want to be able to log out of an account* *17.
+As a first time user, I want to be able to see separate menus for lunch, dinner and drinks* *18.
+As a first time user, I want to be able to view the business’ social media*

-#### Site Owner
+# Site Owner
-1. As a site owner, I want to attract customers to our restaurant
-2. As a site owner, I show appealing and professional images of our food
-3. As a site owner, I want users to be to view our full menu
-4. As a site owner, I want users to be able to view the food descriptions and prices
-5. As a site owner, I want users to be able to view allergies and calories
-6. As a site owner, I want users to be able to make a reservation
-7. As a site owner, I want users to be able to leave a comment or review
-8. As a site owner, I want users to be able to view other comments and reviews
-9. As a site owner, I want users to be able to edit and delete comments or reviews
-10. As a site owner, I want users to be able to contact the business
-11. As a site owner, I want users to be able to view the location and opening times
-12. As a site owner, I want users to be able to find out about our business ethos
-13. As a site owner, I want users to be able to have an idea of the restaurant’s welcoming atmosphere so they will make a reservation
+*19. As a site owner, I want to attract customers to our restaurant* *20.
+As a site owner, I show appealing and professional images of our food* *21.
+As a site owner, I want users to be to view our full menu* *22.
+As a site owner, I want users to be able to view the food descriptions and prices* *23.
+As a site owner, I want users to be able to view allergies and calories* *24.
+As a site owner, I want users to be able to make a reservation* *25.
+As a site owner, I want users to be able to leave a comment or review* *26.
+As a site owner, I want users to be able to view other comments and reviews* *27.
+As a site owner, I want users to be able to edit and delete comments or reviews* *28.
+As a site owner, I want users to be able to contact the business* *29.
+As a site owner, I want users to be able to view the location and opening times* *30.
+As a site owner, I want users to be able to find out about our business ethos* *31.
+As a site owner, I want users to be able to have an idea of the restaurant’s welcoming atmosphere so they will make a reservation*
-14. As a site owner, I want users to be able to navigate the site easily and quickly
-15. As a site owner, I want to be able to promote special offers and events.
+*32. As a site owner, I want users to be able to navigate the site easily and quickly* *33.
+As a site owner, I want to be able to promote special offers and events.*
-16 As a site owner, I want users to be able to sign in to, or create an account
-17. As a site owner, I want users to be able to log out of their account
-18. As a site owner, I want users to be able to see separate menus for lunch, dinner and drinks
+*34. As a site owner, I want users to be able to sign in to, or create an account* *35.
+As a site owner, I want users to be able to log out of their account* *36.
+As a site owner, I want users to be able to see separate menus for lunch, dinner and drinks* *37.
+As a site owner, I want users to be able to review and approve user comments* *38.
+As a site owner, I want users to be able to view the business’ social media*

 ## Surface
 ### Design choices